Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

     - For **Description**, enter **RegularUsers who can view the User Page**.
 1. Select **Apply** to save your changes.

-To add users to this app role, follow the guidelines here: [Assign users and groups to roles](https://docs.microsoft.com/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps#assign-users-and-groups-to-roles).
+#### Assign users to the Application roles

-> Note:  To receive the `roles` claim with the name of the app roles this user is assigned to, make sure that the user accounts you plan to sign-in to this app is assigned to the app roles of this app.
-The guide, [Assign a user or group to an enterprise app in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/manage-apps/assign-user-or-group-access-portal#assign-a-user-to-an-app---portal) provides step by step instructions.
+ To add users to the app role defined earlier, follow the guidelines here: [Assign users and groups to roles.](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps#assign-users-and-groups-to-roles)

 ### Configure the web app (java-servlet-webapp-roles) to use your app registration